 This is simple advice, but it is so important.

-One of the finest books on the topic of investing has to be without a doubt How to make money in Stocks by William J. O’Neil.
+One of the finest books on investing has to be, without a doubt, How to make money in Stocks by William J. O’Neil.

 Anyway, to quote from Mr. O’Neil’s Book.

 “The percentage increase in earnings per share is the single most important element in-stock selection today”*